 By: Marilyn L. Davis

-“I myself find that I trust my own writing most, and others seem to trust it most, too, when I sound most like a person from Indianapolis, which is what I am.”
+“I find that I trust my own writing most, and others seem to trust it most, too, when I sound most like a person from Indianapolis, which is what I am.”
 Kurt Vonnegut

-What is a Writer’s Voice?
+What is Voice?

-Voice is that distinct way we write.
+Voice is a distinct way we write.
 When we first start writing, our voice doesn’t come naturally to most of us for several reasons.
 Some of us are afraid that our writing isn’t good enough, others are trying too hard to imitate their favorite author, and others can’t write a sentence without editing, revising, and losing their one-of-a-kind perspective on the topic.

 In the beginning, we labor over the words and then quickly check the Thesaurus for an even better word, or we’re distracted by spelling and punctuation prompts, or we’re afraid our topic is already saturated, and we have nothing new to offer.
 By that time, most of us have forgotten our topic.

 Looking for the Voice

 So how does someone begin to find a personal voice?
 They practice writing in what I refer to as the 4 Voices:

 - Newbie Writer

 I know these because I’ve been all four.
 And I would imagine if you’re honest, you have been one or more of them, too.